giantswarm/docs/src/content/advanced/forcing-cgroupsv1/index.md

 kubectl annotate machinedeployments.cluster.x-k8s.io u6gw3 node.giantswarm.io/cgroupv1=""
 ```

 In order to apply the changes, rolling of the nodes in the modified node pool is required.
+Rolling of the nodes can be triggered either by an update or by manually by terminating each node.

 We recommend to set the proper annotation on the node pool before upgrading to release `v17.0.0` or later.